contentauth/opensource.contentauth.org/docs/tasks/includes/_js-setup.md

-This is how to setup the JavaScript library:
+This is how to set up your code to use the JavaScript library:

 ```js
 const version = '0.24.2';